-, indicating the change away from the central result due to changes in the assumptions.
+Table 15, indicating the change away from the central result due to changes in the assumptions.

 The key findings from the sensitivity analysis include:

-Option 2A is most sensitive to changes in discount rates, reflecting that most costs are accrued early in the analysis period (confirmed above in ).
+Option 2A is most sensitive to changes in discount rates, reflecting that most costs are accrued early in the analysis period (confirmed above in Figure 7).

 A 100% increase in the avoided costs of pet mortality improves the efficacy percentage of each option by 10% compared to results generated by our central assumptions.
 A 100% increase in pet morbidity costs improves the results by 43%.